 HERITAGE HIGHLIGHTS: The 15th century New Chapel, with its beautifully painted Tudor ceiling

-The current 'olde worlde' half-timbered look may give the wrong impresion of Ightham Mote's history.
-For much of its existence the walls would have been covered with plaster or render.
+The current 'olde worlde' half-timbered look may give the wrong impression of Ightham Mote's history.
+For much of its existence, the walls would have been covered with plaster or render.

 The first known owner of Ightham Mote is Isolde Inge (1330-1360), who may be responsible for building the oldest surviving part of the house.
 It was the next owner, Sir Thomas Cawne (d.
 1374) who built the basis of the house we see today.
 Cawne is buried in the parish church at Ightham, two miles to the north of the house.